Pixelguru26/Coding-Sprout-Pygame-Templates/core/docs.md

  - `intersects(target)`
   Returns `True` if this entity intersects with the target entity.

-  The `"line"` collisionType is currently unsupported.
+  The `"line"` collisionType is currently only partially supported.
  - `delete()`
   Sets the entity's `alive` status to `False`.
 Derived classes will use this to perform cleanup and animations.
 If the entity is registered to the game, it will be unregistered after this is called.
  - `forward(amount = 1)`